Sinuhem23/CapStone2VUP/README.md

 - React Router DOM
 - Copy the Front End folder code of this repository to your React JS application.
 - Before running the application, make sure that your Back End is set up and running
+- Installation instructons.

+## If you want to run this Full Stack application
+You have to perform this Back End installations before installing and running the Front End:

+Install MySQL Community and select Developer installation during the installation process.
+Make sure to save your root password on a safe place.
+Once installed, open MySQL command line (it will ask for your root password to access it).
+Then create a database called to_do_list and a table called task inside of it, with the structure shown on point 2 of this document.

+Install Spring Tools 4 for Eclipse.
+Once installed, open Spring Tools Suite, create a new Spring Starter Project using Maven, Java 11, and the following dependencies:

+Spring Boot DevTools.
+Spring Data JPA.
+MySQL driver.
+Spring Web.
+Then copy the code on this repository to your Spring application location.
+Edit the aplication.properties file (located on the resources folder) and change the password to the one you are using for the root user on your MySQL database.

+Run the Spring application, and then you are ready to run your React Application on the Front End.